zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-nuget-packages.md

 <a name="available-nuget-packages-shared-packages"></a>
 ### Shared packages

 Portal Definition Exports, or PDE's, are extensions that are maintained by teams other than the Ibiza team and your team.
 These extensions are available for your use.
+This list of packages are contributed to by extension developers who are exposing functionality from their extension by way of shipping their PDE.
+The absence of an extension package from the list does not imply that the package does not exist, or does not ship.
+To verify whether an extension ships a NuGet package, reach out to the respective teams at [https://aka.ms/portalfx/uservoice](https://aka.ms/portalfx/uservoice) or [portalfx-extensions-contacts](portalfx-extensions-contacts).

 | Package                                     | Purpose                   | Document |
 | ------------------------------------------- | ------------------------- | -------- |